Skip to main content

 We believe in transparent reviews.
 Here's what Microsoft Agent Governance Toolkit doesn't handle well:

-• ⚠Requires Kubernetes infrastructure and container orchestration knowledge for production deployment — not designed for lightweight or serverless-only environments
+• ⚠May require Kubernetes or container orchestration knowledge for production deployment depending on the selected architecture; not clearly positioned as a lightweight or serverless-only tool

-• ⚠Reference implementation and documentation are Azure-centric; teams on other cloud providers must manually adapt integrations for identity, monitoring, and secrets management
+• ⚠Reference materials appear Microsoft and Azure-oriented; teams on other cloud providers should verify and adapt integrations for identity, monitoring, and secrets management

-• ⚠Early-stage project (released April 2026) with limited battle-testing in diverse production environments — edge cases and scalability limits are still being discovered by the community
+• ⚠Early-stage project (released April 2026) with limited battle-testing in diverse production environments; edge cases and scalability limits should be validated by each adopting team

-• ⚠Policy rule syntax and configuration require a learning curve; there is no visual policy editor or low-code interface for non-technical compliance and security personnel
+• ⚠Policy rule syntax, configuration, and operational setup require technical expertise; no visual policy editor or low-code interface for non-technical compliance and security personnel is stated in the supplied metadata

 Pros & Cons